RubixML/ML/docs/other/helpers/params.md

 # Params
-Generate distributions of values to use in conjunction with [Grid Search](#grid-search) or other forms of model selection and/or cross validation.
+Generate distributions of values to use in conjunction with [Grid Search](../../grid-search.md) or other forms of model selection and/or cross validation.

+### Generate Params
 To generate a *unique* distribution of integer parameters:
 ```php
 public static ints(int $min, int $max, int $n = 10) : array